freeCodeCamp/freeCodeCamp/guide/english/mathematics/hexagon/index.md

 ---
 ## Hexagon

-A hexagon is a polygon with six sides.
+A hexagon is a polygon with six sides, with hexa- being Greek prefix for six.
 The sum of the internal angles totals 720°.
 In a regular hexagon, each individual angle measures 120°.

 <img src=https://upload.wikimedia.org/wikipedia/commons/thumb/c/cb/Hexagon_1.svg/2000px-Hexagon_1.svg.png  alt="a regular hexagon" height="150" />